A Guide to Filoli Historic House and Garden in California

 What is Filoli Gardens?

-Filoli Historic House and Gardens, best known as Filoli Gardens, is a large property with an estate and perfectly manicured gardens.
+Filoli Historic House and Gardens, best known as Filoli Gardens or Filoi, is a large property with an estate and perfectly manicured gardens.
+The house and gardens are open to the public year-round and they even host weddings and private events!

 William P. Roth and Lurline Matson Roth purchased the estate and property after the death of the Bourns in 1936.
 It’s thanks to them that Filoli has many of the florals it has now — and the pool!